berry-thawson/diff2html/README.md

 # diff2html
-A script that employs awk and bash to html output of diff between 2 files.
+A script that employs awk and bash to html output of diff between 2 files quickly*.

 This aims to generates output similar to EugenDueck's script but in a faster way. (https://github.com/EugenDueck/diff2html/blob/master/diff2html)
 But for diff of 67,000 line file, it took 12 min 40 sec, whereas diff took a fraction of second.
 That's why I thought there is something fishy about the script, however clean implementation seems to be.